ling-starts-code/movie-list-full-stack/README.md

 ### 1. Building the database

-- [ ] Design a database to store a list of your things (e.g. books)
+- [ ] Design a database to store a list of your things (e.g. books, movies)
 - [ ] Build the migrations and seed data

 ### 2. Building the API